THE INSTITUTE OF MATHEMATICS

 Conferences Attendance

-Applicants who request funding to attend a conference should provide a rough budget and indicate other sources of funding being sought or received.
-In particular, they should state why the costs cannot be met from their university/employer or other source of funding, such as their Departmental travel budget or (in the case of an EPSRC-sponsored PhD student) the portion of the DTG grant that is intended for use for the incidental costs incurred in the training of doctoral students.
+Grants are not normally given for conference attendance only.
+If you are applying for funding to present at a conference then please provide a rough budget and indicate other sources of funding being sought or received.
+In particular, you should state why the costs cannot be met from your university/employer or other source of funding, such as their Departmental travel budget or (in the case of an EPSRC-sponsored PhD student) the portion of the DTG grant that is intended for use for the incidental costs incurred in the training of doctoral students.

 Conference Organisation

-If you wish to organise a conference on a theme that involves applied mathematics you may apply for a grant of up to £1200.
+If you wish to organise a conference on a theme that involves applied mathematics you may apply for a grant of up to £1,200.
 You should also indicate other sources of finance that you have obtained or sought elsewhere.
-Your conference need not be organised with the IMA but if you would like the IMA to administer your conference, please email conferences@ima.org.uk .
-Please see Run a conference with the IMA
+Your conference need not be organised with the IMA but if you would like the IMA to administer your conference, please email conferences@ima.org.uk.

 Procedure